On bounded ratios of minors of totally positive matrices: New inequalities

 \section{New inequalities}

-In this section we describe two numerical methods which provide examples of extreme rays in $\mathcal{C}_{4}$, which are not primitive vectors.
+Since finding the full list of extreme rays for $\mathcal{C}_{4}$ proved to be not feasible computationally, we needed to develop a method that allows you to find at least some of the extreme rays that are not primitive vectors and five rays to genuinely new bounded ratios.

-\begin{lem} Consider a vector $v$ which satisfies a reduced system of homogeneous linear inequalities $\{Ax \leq 0\}$ and annihilates some inequalities in the system, so that their rank is one less than the dimension of the space.
-Then $v$ is an extreme vector of the corresponding cone. \end{lem}
+We start with the following lemma that provides as useful tool to check if a vector is an extreme vector of a cone. \begin{lem} Consider a vector $v$ that satisfies a reduced system of homogeneous linear inequalities $\{Ax \leq 0\}$.
+Assume further that the corank of the submatrix $A'$ of $A$ such that $A'v=0$ is equal to $1$.
+Then $v$ is an extreme vector of the cone defined by $A$. \end{lem}

-\begin{pf} Assume that vector $v$ is not an extreme vector of the cone $\{Ax \leq 0\}$.
-Then, $v$ has to be a linear combination with non-negative coefficients of some other vectors from the cone, where at least two coefficients are positive.
-Then, there exists a 2-dimensional disk in the linear subspace spanned by those two vectors from the linear combination with positive coefficients, such that it is contained in the cone and its center is a point $\alpha v$.
-For each hyperplane which is annihilated by $v$ there are two possibilities: either the whole disc is contained in the hyperplane or there exists a point $\alpha v + \epsilon$ in the disc which does not belong to the hyperplane.
+\begin{pf} Assume that $v$ is not an extreme vector of the cone $\{Ax \leq 0\}$.
+Then $v$ has to be a linear combination with positive coefficients of at least two vectors in the cone non-collinear to $v$.
+Then there exists a 2-dimensional disk in the linear subspace spanned by two vectors in this linear combination, such that it is contained in the cone and is centered at $\alpha v$.
+For each hyperplane which is annihilated by $v$, there are two possibilities: either the whole disc is contained in the hyperplane or there exists a point $\alpha v + \epsilon$ in the disc which does not belong to the hyperplane.
 In the latter case, $\alpha v - \epsilon$ does not belong to the hyperplane as well.
 Then, two points $\alpha v + \epsilon$ and $\alpha v - \epsilon$ are in two different half spaces with respect to the hyperplane.
-This contradicts to the the fact that the whole disc belongs to the cone.
-Thus, the first possibility is the case for all inequalities annihilated by vector $v$.
-Thus, 2-dimensional disc belongs to the kernel of a matrix of corank 1, contradiction.
-So, $v$ is an extreme ray.$\diamond$ \end{pf} The lemma above is a practical tool to verify if a vector is an extreme vector.
+This contradicts the fact that the whole disc belongs to the cone.
+Thus, the former possibility is the case for all hyperplanes annihilated by $v$ and therefore the whole 2-dimensional disc belongs to the kernel of $A'$ of corank 1, contradiction.
+So, $v$ is an extreme vector.$ $ \end{pf}